chaitjo/lstm-context-embeddings/README.md

 An unanswered question is whether the bump in accuracy is because the RNN layer actually adds contextual information to independent word embeddings or simply because of more processing and matrix multiplications by the network.
 However, adding more hidden units to the RNN layer does not lead to drastic changes in accuracy, suggesting that the former is true.

+It is also extremely worrying to see the validation loss increasing instead of decreasing as training continues.

 # Ideas and Next Steps
 1. Visualizations of the word embeddings obtained after the RNN layer in a text sequence can be compared to their standard embeddings to confirm that their modification is due to their surrounding words and makes sense.
 2. An `n` layer vanilla neural network for text classification can be compared to a model with the RNN layer followed by an `n-1` layer vanilla network.
+This should be a 'fairer fight' than CNN vs RNN+CNN.
+3. Experiments can be carried out with static vs non-static word embeddings being passed to the RNN layer and initialization using pre-trained embeddings.
 3. Experiments can be carried out to determine the optimum depth of the RNN layer for different models.
-(Currently it is a single layer.)
+(Currently it is a single layer, but the concept can be easily extended for multilayer bidirectional RNNs.)
 4. Cross validation should be performed to present results instead of randomly splitting the dataset.

 # Usage